Patent Portfolio : How To Reinvent

 - Pruning and saving maintenance/prosecution fee,

 - Licensing out relevant patents to start-ups, companies in a different domain.
-These patents can even be packaged with other patent sets.
+One may package these patents with other patent sets.

 It is an ongoing process to develop a good patent portfolio.
 Once patent assets start to achieve a favorable trend, portfolio management becomes just as essential.
-Not only will the portfolio stop generating income if it is not correctly managed, it can drain the earnings of a company.
+The portfolio not only will stop generating income if incorrectly managed, it can drain the earnings of a company.

 Also, a strong patent portfolio helps survive litigation is a significant element of a patent’s life cycle in which the patent must stand the invalidity and novelty exams for the complainant to emerge as a winner.